Israel0545488592/BayesianNetwork/README.md

 from every other one given it's perants

 #### the class should implement 2 main methods
-+ BaiseBall: an algoruthm that amsweres depandancy questions
++ BaiseBall: an algorithm that amsweres depandancy questions
 + VariableElimination(VE): Algorithm that answres direct probabilty